flybywiresim/aircraft/README.md

 ## Known Issues (Please note that most issues are being worked on and some of them may even be fixed in the master branch)

-- Captain's PFD may occasionally turn off during flight
+- Captain's PFD may occasionally turn off during flight.
 - No Smoking switch doesn't use a full range of motion.
-- F/CTL page does not have working speedbrake integration
-- BLEED page is not fully functional
-- Automatic ECAM page switching has minor bugs
+- Automatic ECAM page switching has minor bugs.
-- APU/Engine fire covers cannot be retracted once opened

 ## License